 Those enrolled in the Postgraduate Diploma in Design or the Bachelor of Design (Honours) would normally proceed to semester two of the same year and complete those courses in the next semester.
 This qualification can be completed part-time across a maximum of two years.

 The Master of Design qualification is a stand-alone full-time qualification normally completed in one year.
-A part-time option is not available.
+This qualification can be completed part-time across a maximum of three years.

 Students who do not pass a course within the required time frame are permitted two re-enrolments in the same course.
 Students are required to pass each assessment.

+Students who encounter exceptional circumstances may apply to the Postgraduate Coordinator to defer their studies for maximum of two semesters, stating the reason for their request and supplying any relevant supporting material.
+The School Research Committee will make a final ruling and if approved, the maximum completion period for the programme will be extended.

 Student Handbook

 At Otago Polytechnic, Schools have largely stopped providing Student Handbooks, as all students can access student rights and responsibilities and other information via the website.
 Each course also has a course outline that has been created using a standardised template, and a new policy is being created that will require all course outlines to be approved by the Learning and Teaching Committee before being delivered.
 The course outline will be held centrally and revised through a revision cycle, with only minor tweaks allowed between years.
 The course outline has all the details of the course including timetable, learning activities, all assessment details, authentic work experiences etc.